 A “trade name” is somewhat different from a trademark.
-A trade name is the formal legal name of a corporate entity.
+A trade name is the formal legal name of a corporate entity, or its formal assumed name (DBA).
 For instance, “Acme, Inc.” a hypothetical corporation registered in a particular U.S. state, is a trade name.
 While it is possible that such a company sells ACME or ACME, INC. brand widgets, it might instead sell EXAMPLE brand widgets.
 Trade name and trademark usage may not be the same.
 There tend to be different (and less stringent) legal standards applied to securing trade names than to securing trademark rights.
-A common mistake is to believe that forming a corporation or registering an assumed name with a state—alone—creates trademark rights, when trademark rights require both use of the mark (as a mark) and a sufficient level of distinctiveness.
+A common mistake is to believe that forming a corporation or registering an assumed name with a state—alone—creates trademark rights, when trademark rights in the U.S. require both use of the mark (as a mark) and a sufficient level of distinctiveness.

 Also keep in mind that registering an Internet domain name does not by itself establish any trademark rights.
 While the availability of a suitable domain name is often an important consideration when selecting and adopting a brand, domains can be registered without regard for the use and distinctiveness requirements that apply to trademarks.
 Moreover, using a domain URL merely as an Internet address is not the same as trademark use as a source identifier.